ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Experiments

 \subsubsection{Qualitative Results}

-To provide more intuitive evidence, we further present qualitative case studies that illustrate how ReLaX enhances the reasoning behaviors of LRMs beyond their quantitative benchmark gains, while also highlighting the disadvantages and unintended side effects introduced by simply increasing token-level entropy.

-Firstly, we compare ReLaX with KL-Cov on the Qwen2.5-VL-3B model using a sample from the DynaMath dataset~\cite{zou2025dynamath}, which evaluates reasoning robustness by testing whether models remain consistent across variants of the same question (e.g., modified numerical values or visual details).
-As shown in Supplementary Material Tab.~\ref{tab:case-study-dynamath}, ReLaX consistently interprets the visual context and applies the correct solution steps across all variants.
-In contrast, although KL-Cov answers the original question correctly, it fails on several variants—either by misinterpreting altered visual cues or by following incorrect solution procedures.
+We further present qualitative case studies to examine reasoning behaviors underlying the benchmark results.
+We first analyze a mathematic query from AMC23~\cite{ouyang2022training}, comparing the models trained with ReLaX and entropy regularization (R1-zero-Div~\cite{yao2025diversity}) from Qwen2.5-7B-Math.
+As shown in Supplymentary Material Tab.~\ref{tab:case-study-amc}, both models produce the correct final answer and attempt \emph{self-verification}.
+However, ReLaX-7B performs meaningful validation by invoking relevant mathematical principles, whereas R1-zero-Div generates Python code for verification—an ineffective strategy given the lack of code execution.
+This behavior suggests that simply encouraging uncertainty on token generation may lead to hallucinated or inefficient reasoning.
+Additionally for VLMs, We compare ReLaX with KL-Cov on the Qwen2.5-VL-3B model using a sample from the DynaMath dataset~\cite{zou2025dynamath}, which evaluates reasoning robustness by testing whether models remain consistent across variants of the same question (e.g., modified numerical values or visual details).
+As shown in Supplementary Material Tab.~\ref{tab:case-study-dynamath}, ReLaX demonstrates consistent visual understanding across all variants, yielding correct answers.
+In contrast, KL-Cov fails on several variants due to misinterpretation of visual cues or incorrect reasoning, indicating degraded visual comprehension and reasoning capability.
+An additional case of this perspective from MMMU~\cite{10656299} is included in the Supplementary Material Tab.~\ref{tab:case-study-MMMU-Physics}.

-We also examine text-only reasoning using a query from AMC23~\cite{ouyang2022training}, comparing ReLaX-7B with the publicly released R1-zero-Div~\cite{yao2025diversity} model trained via entropy regularization.
-As shown in Tab.~\ref{tab:case-study-amc}, both models obtain the correct final answer, yet their reasoning behaviors differ fundamentally.
-ReLaX-7B performs meaningful self-validation by invoking relevant mathematical principles.
-In contrast, R1-zero-Div attempts to “verify’’ its answer by generating Python code—an invalid and hallucinated strategy, as the model cannot execute code and thus cannot benefit from this verification attempt.

-These results highlight an important insight: increasing token-level perturbations does not guarantee meaningful exploration and may even induce pathological or hallucinated behaviors.
-In contrast, by enhancing the flexibility of the model’s internal computation, ReLaX fosters more robust and structured reasoning processes, achieving a more favorable balance between diversity and correctness.
-Additional case studies and detailed analysis can be found in the Supplementary Material.